lucasmaffazioli/interactions_tracker/README.md

 - Clean separation of DATA layer

 # TODO:
-- Two graphs, one simple and informative, another with the last 30 or so approaches with great detail, to actually realize the data of every approach https://stackoverflow.com/questions/46341281/optimal-display-for-overlapping-series-in-a-line-chart https://uxplanet.org/data-heavy-applications-how-to-design-perfect-charts-c0c893fef6de https://uxdesign.cc/designing-charts-principles-every-designer-should-know-part-2-ce1e06af56fc
+- Two graphs, one simple and informative, another with the last 30 or so interactions with great detail, to actually realize the data of every interaction https://stackoverflow.com/questions/46341281/optimal-display-for-overlapping-series-in-a-line-chart https://uxplanet.org/data-heavy-applications-how-to-design-perfect-charts-c0c893fef6de https://uxdesign.cc/designing-charts-principles-every-designer-should-know-part-2-ce1e06af56fc